fernando-karaka/fernando-karaka/README.md

 - 👋 Hi, I’m @fernando-karaka
-- 👀 I’m interested in information security, database and machine learning
+- 👀 I’m interested in front-end and cybersecurity
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Node.js and JavaScript
 - 📫 How to reach me - fernando@karakanian.com.br

 <!---